sc3/cook-convictions/slides/youth.md

+##Youth carry overwhelming number of convictions in Cook County

 Street crime skews young.

 It isn't entirely clear why this is the case, but criminologists theorize that most people simply age out of crime.
 Following cut-off age - 24 - most people commit less crime and often stop altogether by 35.
 Individual's desire to have a family and whether they have access to legitimate employment impacts the likelihood they will commit a crime.
 Nationally, the youth unemployment rate in July of 2014 was 14.3 percent.
 For African-American youth, youth unemployment spikes to 23.8 percent.
 The areas that have the most convictions also have high populations of young African-American youth.
 As a reminder, the data does not indicate the race of the convicted individual.